Thinairarts icon (fan-shaped) Go to Main Page

 The screenprint—compare to images at left.

-No doubt about it.
-Screenprinting is a decidedly “multistep” process.
-It all begins with selecting an image.
-If that image hasn't already been rendered in digital form, digitize it by scanning or photography.
+No question, screenprinting is a decidedly “multistep” process.
+It begins with selecting an image.
+If not already rendered in digital form, it's necessary to digitize it by scanning or photography.

-Bear in mind images often look different on a computer screen than when screenprinted.
-The reasons are straightforward: monitors use additive color (RGB) whereas ink on paper is inherently a subtractive color process.
-(CMY/CMYK color is fundamental to printing.)
+Images inevitably look different on a computer screen than when screenprinted.
+The reasons are straightforward: monitors use additive color (RGB) whereas ink on paper is a subtractive color process.
+(The classic CMY/CMYK color processes are fundamental to printing.)
 Monitors often display unnaturally brilliant blues and greens.

 Inevitably these high chroma colors appear darker on paper—the left vs. right images above illustrate the point.
 Imagine having a crystal ball that accurately predicts what your image will look like as a screenprint.
-What a big advantage that would be!
-Well, reality isn't quite like that but using the magic of color science it can come pretty close.
-It allows the artist to do things like modify image colors, etc., or maybe decide it's better to start off with a different image.
+What a huge advantage that would be!
+Well, reality isn't like that but the magic of color science comes pretty close.
+It allows the artist to do things like modify image colors, etc., or perhaps decide it's better starting with a different image.

 A haldclut (color lookup table)